Quantcast

 Chris Tortorice with Software

-According to a recent Ipsos-Reid commissioned by Microsoft Canada, the continuing economic doldrums are making Canadians more conscious of holiday bargains than ever before, with two thirds of survey respondents saying they intended to only buy discounted goods or deals for gifts this year.
+According to a recent Ipsos-Reid survey commissioned by Microsoft Canada, the continuing economic doldrums are making Canadians more conscious of holiday bargains than ever before, with two thirds of survey respondents saying they intended to only buy discounted goods or deals for gifts this year.

-But at the 16th Annual Anti-Counterfeiting Conference in Toronto this week, Microsoft Canada and a variety of other manufacturers, retailers, industry organizations, and are sounding the tried and true alarm that when consumers look for bargains, they run the risk of ending up with less than what they think they’re getting.
+But at the 16th Annual Anti-Counterfeiting Conference in Toronto this week, Microsoft Canada and a variety of other manufacturers, retailers, industry organizations, and law enforcement are sounding the tried and true alarm that when consumers look for bargains, they run the risk of ending up with less than what they think they’re getting.

-Surrounded by stacks of counterfeit goods, from work boots to to pharmaceuticals, Lipkus and a panel addressed what he characterized as “global networks of criminals peddling their wares to unaware consumers.”
+Surrounded by stacks of counterfeit goods, from work boots to software to pharmaceuticals, Lipkus and a panel addressed what he characterized as “global networks of criminals peddling their wares to unaware consumers.”

 The panel presented the argument that counterfeit goods run a serious health and safety risk, with dangers ranging from overheating electronics to contaminated toothpaste.
 Chris Tortorice, corporate counsel for anti-piracy at Microsoft Canada, said that at first blush, counterfeit software might seem a lower health and safety risk than some of these items.
 But it’s not necessarily the case.
-In fact, almost one quarter of all counterfeit Microsoft comes across either comes with malware on-board, or is set up to download unwanted hangers-on like spyware when that software first connects to the Internet.
+In fact, almost one quarter of all counterfeit operating systems Microsoft comes across either comes with malware on-board, or is set up to download unwanted hangers-on like spyware when that software first connects to the Internet.

 Although counterfeiters are getting better at making fake software look more like its legitimate counterpart, Tortorice noted that Canadian consumers do generally show some decent common sense when it comes to the most obvious indicator of sham software: 80 per cent said that if they see a deal that falls under the “too good to be true” category, they’re aware that it’s probably not legitimate.

-Inspector of the offered details of an ongoing operation – dubbed Project Scorpion – being run by the force to catch counterfeit goods of all variety as they arrive in the country, an effort to “choke off the supply of counterfeit goods” on Canadian shelves.
+Inspector Todd Gilmore of the RCMP offered details of an ongoing operation – dubbed Project Scorpion – being run by the force to catch counterfeit goods of all variety as they arrive in the country, an effort to “choke off the supply of counterfeit goods” on Canadian shelves.
 Forty-five days into the effort, the police have seized $35 million in counterfeit goods entering the country.
 The operation has been so successful, Gilmore reports, that it’s been made into an ongoing operation.
 And he describes the success as “a small fraction” of what comes into Canada.

 Among the findings of the Microsoft Canada/Ipsos-Reid study, 80 per cent of Canadians say they’re concerned that counterfeit goods may be backed by organized crime.
 And Gilmore strongly agreed with that assertion.